Battle Hymns: The Power and Popularity of Music in the Civil War, Christian McWhirter, The University of North Carolina Press, 352 pages, $39.95.

 "In this marvelous study of the production and consumption of music of the Civil War, Christian McWhirter enriches our understanding of the soundscapes of America's bloodiest conflict.
 It is a deeply researched and beautifully executed examination of a curiously understudied aspect of the War."
 Mark M. Smith, author of Listening to Nineteenth-Century America

 Battle Hymns is engagingly written and creatively researched.
 Over 50 contemporary periodicals and over 70 newspapers were mined to give the reader a rich sense of the importance of music to daily life in this era.
 Some might wish the author had delved deeper into the psychological and spiritual appeals of various texts and tunes; but the author excels at showing us how music altered people’s consciousness in this bloodiest of wars.
 Students of the Civil War will learn much from reading this excellent book.
-Civil War Monitor
+Randy Finley, Professor of History at Georgia Perimeter College.
+Review from Civil War Monitor